 It can tolerate full sun but prefers a place with some shading.
-It does not do well in total shade.
+It does not do well in full shade.
 Its soil requirements are also much like its sun requirements in that it can handle different sorts of soil conditions.
 Optimally, it prefers slightly acidic and moist soil but can survive in dry, highly acidic soils.
-It does not, however, do well in a soil where drainage is inferior.
+It does not, however, do well in the soil where drainage is inferior.

 Ferns, in general, do not reproduce and spread with seeds or fruits.
 Instead, they reproduce with the use of spores or sex cells.
-The larger varieties of ferns use spores while smaller ones use sex cells.
+The larger varieties of ferns use spores, while smaller ones use sex cells.
 The Bracken, in particular, reproduces twice a year via the use of spores.
 The Bracken Fern does not produce flowers of any kind.

 Botanical Latin Name: Pteridium aquilinum